canada-ca/digital-playbook-guide-numerique/views-vues/security-securite/en/categorization-tool.md

   cancel: Cancel
   delete: Delete
   startAssessment: Start assessment
-youAreHere: You Are Here
+currentLocation: Current Location
 welcome:
   heading: Welcome to the Security Categorization Tool
   intro1: Security Categorization is the process of identifying the potential injuries that could result from compromises of business processes and related information.
   intro2: The Security Categorization Tool is an instrument meant to be used by security practitioners to help organize business processes and information for the purposes of injury assessment.
 It should help the practitioner develop a business injury view of the department for the purposes of designing secure systems.
-  intro3: This web-based version of the tool is meant to make the process of organizing this information quicker and easier for security practitioners and it is compatible with Microsoft Excel.
-Assessments created on the Excel spreadsheet version of the Security Categorization tool can be imported to this web-based tool.
+  intro3: This web-based version of the tool is meant to make the process of organizing this information quicker and easier for security practitioners.
   menu:
     heading: What Would You Like to Do?
 domain:
   title: Business Domain
   intro: A business domain is an operational environment where a department performs business activities supporting common organizational objectives.
   "domain-field-label": What is your business domain?
-  "add-domain-button": Add another business domain "add-activity-button": Add business activity
+  "add-domain-button": Add another domain "add-activity-button": Add activity
   previous: Previous domain
   next: Next domain
   "first-child": First activity